Dsouza9/windtunnel/README.md

 refer to the motor's manual found below: https://www.teknic.com/files/downloads/ac_clearpath-mc-sd_manual.pdf

+# Recommended Experience
+* B or Better in ECE 263
+* Used an LCD/Keypad extensively before
+* Used an LCD/Keypad as well as PWM operations in ECE 388/previously (not just for a lab in ECE 263 unless you still remember it thoroughly)
+* One ECE major and CPE major or One ECE major and a dual ECE-CPE major

 # As We Left It
 In the current configuration, I am leaving you with the LCD programed to produce an output from the keypad.